saurabh96216/Tempus/README.md

 * Scanning for AWS S3 buckets
 * Scanning for known CVE's on IP space
 * Checking for subdomain takeovers

+# Future features to be implemented
+* Putting all data into a MySQL database
+* A diff function to compare new scan results from last scan to get new data
+* Replacing the telegram bot with a slack bot and adding new alerts for new data and potentialy vulnerable endpoints
+* Javascript monitoring with JSmon
+* Creating custom wordlists for the target from waybackmachine results aswell as scan results
+* Parsing JS files for secrets such as api keys and tokens
+* Using axiom in conjuction with massdns and hakrawler to make script faster
+* input options for threads and the axiom number of droplets in fleet
+* masscan to check for open ports then nmap for service enumeration to make script faster

 Tempus also has a telegram bot feature allowing for alerts to be sent to the user regarding scans and data such as new subdomains.